Guidelines

 Article types

-- Original Article,
+• Original Article,

-- Review,
+• Review,

-- Short Communication,
+• Short Communication,

-- Letter to the Editor.
+• Letter to the Editor.

 Title page

-The title page should include article type, title, authors, authors' affiliations, corresponding author informations, short running title.
+The title page should include article type, title, authors, authors' affiliations, corresponding author information, short running title.
 The title should be concise but informative.
 Where appropriate, title should include mention of family or higher taxon, for example: rat, Rattus norvegicus (Rodentia: Muridae).
 The short running title should not exceed 50 characters without spaces.
 Order of the authors denotes their contribution to the study, but senior author responsible for the entire project is listed last.
 Comma should be placed between the author’s surname and first name.
 Affiliations corresponding to the author names are denoted using superscript numbers.
 List the affiliations of the authors below the author names.
 Title must be in 20 pt bold, author name must be in 12 pt italic, authors’ affiliations and e-mails must be in 10 pt italic.
 All title and author names must be in single-column format and must be centered.
 Every word in a title must be capitalized except for short minor words such as: “a”, “an”, “and”, “as”, “at”, “by”, “for”, “from”, “if”, “in”, “into”, “on”, “or”, “of”, “the”, “to”, “with”.

 Abstract